Six issues for ONLY $29.95! Save almost 40% off the cover price!

-- In order to be considered eligible as a Young Citizen, students must be participating in their local or regional heritage fair, grades 4 through 11 (aged 10 to 18 in July, 2020).
-Students who are home-schooled are eligible, but must be entered in their local heritage fair (Find your fair).
+- In order to be considered eligible as a Young Citizen, students must first participate in a local or regional heritage fair or have completed another Canadian history research project.
+They will need to be aged 10 to 18, as of July 2023.
+Students who are home-schooled are eligible.

-- Candidate: Students participating in the Young Citizens program should:
+- Candidate: To participate in the Young Citizens program, students must:

-- be able to create and present their project at a quality and calibre worthy of a national broadcast.
+- create a 4 minute video with quality worthy of a national broadcast.

 - have the qualities to be a good ambassador for their town, city or region.